robustUTEP/arch1-tokenizer/README.md

   - Multiple source files (and headers with declarations)
   - A pointer-based data structure (linked list of structs)
 - Design a comprehensible small program in the C language.
-- You may refer to the syllabus, course info, and assignment for an in depth explanation of the grading criteria and expectations.
+- You may refer to the syllabus, course info, lectures, and assignment for an in depth explanation of the grading criteria and expectations.

 # Grading
 At a technical interview where your project will be examined and discussed, your mastery of the following will be assessed

 - Proper use of development tools (e.g. bash, emacs, make, compiler, and git)
 - Clear and concise written communication
-- Code Hygene: consistent, expressive, and efficient
+- Code Hygiene: consistent, expressive, and efficient
     - variable, function, and struct names
     - comments
-    - modularization (into fuctions and files) including header files
+    - modularization (into functions and files) including header files
     - storage management (variable scope & lifetime, allocation and freeing of dynamically allocated memory)
     - consistent and language-appropriate coding style